 In the 92d Congress, the provisions of H. Res.
-457 of that Congress, gress, stripping the Committee of that authority and requiring House approval of the committee's recommendations, except in cases made necessary by price changes in materials and supplies, technological advances in office equipment, and cost of living increases (2 U.S.C.
+457 of that Congress, authorizing the Committee on House Administration to adjust allowances of Members and committees without further action by the House, were enacted into permanent law (2 U.S.C.
+57), but the 94th Congress enacted into permanent law H. Res.
+1372 of that Congress, stripping the committee of that authority and requiring House approval of the committee's recommendations, except in cases made necessary by price changes in materials and supplies, technological advances in office equipment, and cost of living increases (2 U.S.C.
 57a).
 The Committee on House Administration retains authority under 2 U.S.C.
 57 to independently adjust amounts under certain conditions outlined in 2 U.S.C.
 57a (Mar.
 21, 1977, p.
 8227; Apr.
 21, 1983, p.
 9339).
 The text of those statutes follow: